Canon M10 vs SX420

-The SX420 is a recent model that features in the current product line-up of Canon.
-In contrast, the M10 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the M10 was succeeded by the Canon M100.
+Both the M10 and the SX420 have been discontinued, but can regularly be found used on eBay.
+The M10 was replaced by the Canon M100, while the SX420 was followed by the Canon SX430.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what is the bottom line?
 Which of the two cameras – the Canon M10 or the Canon SX420 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS M10:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.

 - Richer colors: The pixel size advantage translates into images with better, more accurate colors.